Econis2/BitBurner/README.md

     npm run start

 >Does all the same commands as `npm run pack` but starts the File Server as well.

----
-## ToDo
----
-- Determine how update.js has a list of files
-    - index.js does some of this already, problably modify
-- Change update.js to TypeScript
-    - Update to the latest Repo Changes